coriverchen/IMN/README.md

 }
 ```

-Some codes are adopted from https://github.com/pkuxmq/Invertible-Image-Rescaling
+Some codes are adopted from https://github.com/TomTomTommi/HiNet and https://github.com/pkuxmq/Invertible-Image-Rescaling.